 Writing about pregnancy, I get a lot of questions about what's normal and what isn't normal.
 In order to handle these questions more appropriately, I've compiled them into a single article.

 Pregnancy is a time of joy for most women, but it can also be filled with concern and anxiety over aches and pains.
-Some of these pains are perfectly normal, while others are more concerning.
+Learn which pains are perfectly normal and which are more concerning.

 Morning sickness typically occurs early in pregnancy and can become a serious health risk of the mother and baby aren't getting necessary nutrients.
 Natural methods are preferred for morning sickness.